How to Insulate a Cathedral Ceiling in an Existing Home with Foam Insulation

 RetroFoam of Michigan has helped thousands of homeowners with their comfort and energy efficiency needs.
 With this experience, we know exactly how to insulate your cathedral ceiling in a way that you don’t have to worry about air leakage anymore.

-We strive to educate homeowners, so in our continued efforts to get you all of the information you need, we are going to explain installing either spray foam or injection foam as your cathedral ceiling insulation.
+We strive to educate homeowners, so in our continued efforts to get you all of the information you need, we are going to explain installing spray foam as your cathedral ceiling insulation.

 How to Insulate a Cathedral Ceiling in an Existing Home

-There are two methods to insulating a cathedral ceiling with foam insulation.
+The best method to insulate a cathedral ceiling is with spray foam insulation.

-While the installation processes are different, the results are the same as both injection foam and spray foam create the air barrier you’re looking for to stop air leakage.
+While the installation process is somewhat invasive, spray foam insulation creates the air barrier you’re looking for to stop air leakage.

 That doesn’t really specifically answer your question, so let’s really break this down.